A small box, called an optical network terminal (ONT) will be installed outside or inside your home.

 An outdoor ONT is typically located behind the home near other utility connections.
 Common indoor locations include the garage or a utility closet.

 If you live in an apartment complex or condo, your optical terminal box may be accessible only with the help of a technician.
-Or some newer communities may have internal terminal boxes.
-If needed, you can contact your property manager to ask about getting access.
+Some newer communities may have internal terminal boxes.

 CenturyLink uses two different manufacturers for our ONTs: Adtran and Calix.
 The terminals will always be branded with the company logos you see below.